Linux 文件系统目录描述

 The place where all incoming mail is stored.
 Users (other than root

 ) can access their own mail only.
-Often, this directory is a to /var/spool/mail
+Often, this directory is a symbolic link to /var/spool/mail

 .